ZakariaIqbal/DataProf_survey/README.md

 - Add more granular filters (e.g., by age group, gender, or industry).
 - Incorporate external data sources for benchmarking.

-## License

-This project is for educational and demonstration purposes.
-Contact me for collaboration or further use cases.

 ---
 Feel free to let me know if you'd like additional modifications or further details!